Vaishnavidesai052/Fake_News_Headline_Generator/README.md

-# Fake_News_Headline_Generator
-A fun and simple python project that generates random fake news headlines using templates and keywords pools
+The Fake News Headline Generator is a fun, beginner-friendly Python project that generates quirky, humorous, and absurd news headlines.
+Each headline is randomly composed from a set of fictional subjects, actions, and places grouped under categories like Science, Entertainment, and Tech.